IonicaBizau/cute-logger/README.md

  - [`npmreserve`](https://github.com/IonicaBizau/npmreserve)—Reserve package names on NPM.
  - [`regarde`](https://github.com/IonicaBizau/regarde)—A tiny tool and library to watch commands.
  - [`repo-downloader`](https://github.com/IonicaBizau/repository-downloader)—Download all the repositories from BitBucket and GitHub, including your account, teams and where you created pull requests.
+ - [`repository-downloader`](https://github.com/IonicaBizau/repository-downloader)—Download all the repositories from BitBucket and GitHub, including your account, teams and where you created pull requests.
  - [`share-term`](https://github.com/Share-Term/share-term#readme)—Share the terminal with your friends.
  - [`ship-release`](https://github.com/IonicaBizau/ship-release#readme)—Publish new versions on GitHub and npm with ease.
  - [`ssh-remote`](https://github.com/IonicaBizau/ssh-remote)—Automagically switch on the SSH remote url in a Git repository.